 No referral is required for the Walk-In Counselling Clinic.
 You will be assisted, with no appointment, on a first-come, first-serve basis during our Walk-In Counselling Clinic hours.
 The Walk-In Counselling Clinic is open to Ontario residents within the greater Champlain region.

 The Walk-in Counselling Clinic offers counselling services in English, French, Arabic, Somali, Cantonese and Mandarin at a variety of different locations.
 Clinic hours are available at different locations each day of the week, including evenings and weekends.

 Rainbow Health Ontario and our FAQs working group gathered these answers in response to questions we are commonly asked by trans and non-binary folks in Ontario.
 The questions and answers were designed for Ontario residents over the age of 18.

-The Pride Centre is a student service that strives to promote and represent a culture of affirmation through the celebration of individual diversity and choice in all areas of life.
-We are a sex-positive, gender-diverse, anti-sexist, anti-colonialist, anti-racist, anti-ableist student representative focused on 2SLGBTQ+ topics at the University of Ottawa.
+The Pride Centre is an independent, student-run service that strives to promote and represent a culture of affirmation through the celebration of individual diversity and choice in all areas of life.
+We address various equity sectors (anti-ableism, anti-racism, anti-colonialism, etc.) with a core focus on the intersections of gender and sexuality topics at the University of Ottawa.
 By hosting events, programming, offering resources and advocating for students, we look to create an environment of respect and acceptance with our communities and allies.

 In addition to offering great products and services, Wicked Wanda’s is also very proud to offer a variety of workshops, held on the premises.
 These workshops cover the full range of sexual interests from the Joys of Sex Toys to Anal Sex to Bondage 101.
 They are designed to be stress-free so that inhibitions can be left at the door.
 Participants can learn in a relaxing and fun environment how to further their sexual enjoyment.